 Individual Retirement Accounts (IRA’s) have been in the news a lot lately with the recent legislation changes, so it seems like a good time to review the basics of IRA’s.
-All of the technicalities can get confusing fast, but having an understanding of the foundations can help you to avoid getting lost in the weeds.
-Read on to learn more about the basics of IRA’s.
+All of the technicalities can get confusing fast.
+Having an understanding of the foundations can help you to avoid getting lost in the weeds.

-Although most referred to by its acronym, IRA actually stands for Individual Retirement Arrangement, which refers to a type of personal savings account that has special tax advantages.
-IRA’s were first introduced in 1975 as a way for people without access to employer pension plans to save for retirement in a tax efficient way.
+Although most referred to by its acronym, IRA actually stands for Individual Retirement Arrangement.
+A type of personal savings account that has special tax advantages.
+IRA’s were first introduced in 1975 as a way for people, without access to employer pension plans, to save for retirement in a tax efficient way.
 Legislation surrounding IRA’s has changed a bit since then, most recently with the SECURE Act in 2019, but they still serve as one of the most powerful retirement planning vehicles outside of employer retirement plans.

 Opening an IRA

 You have several choices when it comes to where to open an IRA, including banks, brokers and custodians.
-Each platform has their pros and cons, so you might consider consulting with a fee only fiduciary advisor to help you evaluate which platform would be best for you, and whether it makes sense for you to manage it yourself or to delegate the investment management to an advisor.
+Each platform has their pros and cons, so you might consider consulting with a fee only fiduciary advisor to help you evaluate which platform would be best for you.

 You can contribute to an IRA directly from your bank account even if you already contribute to an employer sponsored retirement plan.
 In 2020 the contribution limit for Traditional IRAs is $6,000 (but no more than your earned income), plus an extra $1,000 if you are over 55.
 This contribution limit is aggregated across Traditional and Roth IRAs, meaning that your contributions to all IRA’s combined (if you have multiple) cannot be more than the limit.
 Another way to add money to an IRA is to roll money into it from another type of tax deferred retirement account, like a 401k or 403b.
 These rollovers do not go towards your contribution limit.